Math-Lang/api-demo/README.md

 ### TODO
 - Entities are currently exposed.
 This creates strong coupling.
 Need to implement DTOs ??.
 - Hide repo CRUD methods (mostly delete).
 Possible using @override & @RestResource(exporte = false) annotations.
 Make sure to use them on both delete (GUID id & Listing listing).
-- Possibly create multiple modules to increase readability & reinforce best practices. (need to read on that)

 ### Technical Development Journal
 - Basic template was developped using https://bezkoder.com/spring-boot-download-csv-file/ as a reference.
 This seemed like a perfect template to fulfill the needs of my current API.